 Celeste is a rare platformer that tells a compelling narrative while never relenting on its difficulty.
 The game is hard, and the unlockable B-side and C-side levels are even most so.
-But if players stick through it, they'll find that Celeste immensely compelling and is well worth the time of platformer fans.
+But if players stick through it, they'll find Celeste immensely compelling and well worth the time of platformer fans.

 - A rewarding and challenging platformer